-Woke culture has emerged as a popular discourse, promising to address societal injustices in ways traditional equality allegedly cannot.
-For its supporters, existing approaches to achieving equal rights and opportunities are dismissed as distractions that fail to address the root causes of discrimination.
+Woke, identity politics has gained notable popularity, particularly among US campuses as a catch-all solution for addressing societal injustices in ways traditional equality allegedly cannot.
+For its supporters, existing approaches to achieving equal rights are simply not enough, or better yet, intentional distractions to confront the root causes of discrimination.
+Whilst its intentions may be commendable, the woke movement is likely to prove counterproductive, here’s why.

 Identity Over Individuality

-Even neutral laws—like those protecting freedom of speech—are criticised for sustaining the marginalisation of minority groups.
-Instead, the woke movement choses identity categories such as race, gender, and sexual orientation as central to understanding social reality.
-Identities, and the distinctions between them, are portrayed as the most vital tools for navigating and shaping our society.
+Being woke means standing up to even neutral laws, say freedom of speech, for being little more than justifications for sustaining the marginalisation of minority groups.
+Instead, the woke movement chooses identity categories such as race, gender, and sexual orientation as central to uncovering the power dynamics that supposedly make social interactions so uneven.
+Now this is important, identities, and the distinctions between them, are portrayed as the most vital tools for navigating and understanding our society.
+So me, I may be a middle class, dual national inclined to side with the centre of left wing politics, but first and foremost I am a white, straight, male, and that is what matters most when uncovering my role in perpetuating social inequalities.

 Dangerous Identity Divisions

 Categorising individuals into rigid identity groups can foster division rather than unity.
+It seems pretty obvious, right?
+We mustn’t look far, no further than the country from which I am writing this from, where identity divisions are used to justify exclusionary politics aimed at refugees and deserving asylum seekers.
 History shows that when identity becomes the centre of ideological narratives, it often leads to exclusionary and even harmful practices.
-Think of far-right movements, but also the broader human tendency to marginalise those seen as “others.”
+We shouldn’t forget how good we are as humans at marginalising those seen as “others.”

 You are who we say you are!